michael-takyi23/Museart/README.md

 2. Stripe: For providing the secure payment gateway integration.
 3. Bootstrap: The responsive front-end framework that helped with the layout and design of the platform.
 4. Crispy Forms: For making form rendering easier and more elegant within Django templates.
-5. Cloudinary: For handling image and static file management seamlessly in the cloud.
+5. AWS S3: For handling image and static file management seamlessly in the cloud.
 6. FontAwesome: For providing high-quality icons used across the website.
 7. Code Institute: For their support and the resources provided during the development of museart.
 8. Heroku: For providing hosting and deployment support for museart.